 RPA roadmap: a plan that comes after the automation design phase and provides companies with guidelines to meet their RPA goals.
 This includes a cost-benefit analysis of the processes selected for automation.

 Role-based access control (RBAC): security parameters that restrict employees to only have access to information that is required to do their unique jobs, preventing them from reading documents or sensitive materials that are not relevant to their day-to-day work.

 RPA environment: the combined processes that have been automated in a company, usually within a singular department.

 UiPath Orchestrator: allows a company to schedule, manage, and monitor all robots in one secure place.
 The UiPath Orchestrator lets companies deploy and scale their RPA solutions as well as audit and monitor both robots' and users' activities.

 RPA operating model: a plan for how RPA will be designed and rolled out.
 This model often involves process architects, technology experts/advisors, and ongoing maintenance and support staff.
 The model changes slightly based on company and industry to best suit their automation goals.

 UiPath Studio: an automation designing tool that allows businesses to model required business processes across different levels of complexity and scale.
 Studio is a versatile tool with various attractive features and is widely accepted by users varying from business to programming enthusiasts

-UiPath RPA platform: UiPath Enterprise RPA Platform is a powerful, efficient and flexible automation software which helps in automating important repetitive tasks for enterprises.
-The platform consists of Studio, the development tool, Orchestrator, the web based central remote system, and Robots, which actually automate the processes.
+UiPath Platform: UiPath Platform is a powerful, efficient, and flexible end-to-end automation software which helps in automating important repetitive tasks for enterprises.

 Screen scraping: copying data from one application to another using a computer program.